jhesgodi/pxnw-test/README.md

 I beleive this are good foundations for scalability althoug they might require more work later.

-I the other hand, in a next chance in this project I would like to improve in:
+In the other hand, in a next chance in this project I would like to improve in:
 - Styling, propose a more scalable way to configure a stylesheet -Error handling, work on planing a suite for testing and handling side effects